Ashdof/alx-system_engineering-devops/0x02-shell_redirections/README.md

 101-gifs Script
 This script, when executed lists all the files with a .gif extension in the current directory and all its sub-directories

+102-acrostic Script
+This script decodes acrostics that uses the first letter of each line